AriFordsham/GHCWiki/cross-compilation.md

 - **Cross-compiler**

   - Developer configures with B = H, and H ≠ T:

-> > > `$ ./configure --target=`*other-platform*
+    `$ ./configure --target=`*other-platform*
   - Build though Stage 1 and libs install
   - Package Stage 1 GHC and libs install as the desired cross-compiler
 - **Cross-build**

-  - Developer configures with B ≠ H, and H = T
+  - Developer configures with B ≠ H, and H = T:

-> > > `$ ./configure --host=`*other-platform*` --target=`*other-platform*
+    `$ ./configure --host=`*other-platform*` --target=`*other-platform*
   - Internally, set H to B, so that we have B = H, and H ≠ T as required
   - Build through libs install and Stage 2
   - Package Stage 2 GHC and libs install as the desired cross-compiler

 Thus, as far as the mechanics of the build are concerned, the two use cases are actually handled the same once the B/H/T variables are normalized.
 The only real difference is when to stop (before or after Stage 2), and which compiler gets bundled as the installed compiler (Stage 1 or Stage 2).